Royaumont Abbey

 Royaumont Abbey is a former Cistercian abbey, located near Asnières-sur-Oise in Val-d'Oise, approximately 30 km north of Paris, France.

 History

 It was built between 1228 and 1235 with the support of Louis IX.
-Several members of the French Royal family were buried here (and not in Saint Denis Basilica), for example, three children and two grandchildren of Louis IX.
+A proclamation by Louis IX stated that royal children were to be interred at Royaumont.
 The thirteenth century encyclopedist Vincent of Beauvais was a brother at the Abbey as well.

 The abbey was dissolved in 1791 during the French Revolution and the stones were partly used to build a factory.
 However, the sacristy, cloister, and refectory remained intact.

 In 1836 and 1838, respectively, two operas by German composer Friedrich von Flotow opened at Royaumont—Sérafine and Le Comte de Saint-Mégrin.

 In the early 20th century, the abbey was bought by the Goüin family who in 1964 created the Royaumont Foundation, the first private French cultural foundation.
 Today, the abbey is a tourist attraction and also serves as a cultural centre.